davidsky/node-net-buffer/README.md

 # net-buffer
 Fast buffer (message) passing over network socket for Nodejs.
 On my Mac Air 2012 with i3 CPU, a single core/process containing both server and client can encode->send->receive->decode ~100,000 empty messages per second.

-## .encode(message)
+## .encode([Buffer])
 encode can accept `Buffer` or `undefined`.
-Max message length is limited by 16 bit unsigned int, so 65,535 bytes (65.5KB), to increase max length fork and change 16 bit to 32.
+Max Buffer length is limited by 16 bit unsigned int, so 65,535 bytes (65.5KB), to increase max length fork and change 16 bit to 32.
 ```
 var encode= require('net-buffer').encode
-encode() // decoder will receive an undefined message
+encode() // decoder will receive an undefined Buffer
 encode( new Buffer('Hello World!') )
 ```